jpasqua/PurpleHaze/README.md

 ### Getting Started with Configuration

-Before you get started, you will need API keys for the services mentioned above (Google Maps, TimezoneDB, and Blynk).
-All are free.
+Before you get started, you will need API keys for the services mentioned above (Google Maps and  TimezoneDB).
+They are free for non-commercial use.
 Please go to each site, create a key, and keep track of them.
 You'll need to supply them during the configuration process.
 Technically, you don't need a Google Maps key.
 Without it you'll need to look up the latitude and longitude of your location on your own and enter them into the Web UI.
-You also don't need a Blynk key if you just want to get the sensor reading from the Web UI, not an app on your phone.
 You do need a TimezoneDB key so *PurpleHaze* can keep track of the time of the readings.
+It is also useful for other functions if you have a display attached.

 <a name="connecting-to-your-network"></a>
 ### Connecting to your network